 Like many flower subscription providers, Interflora also sells one-off bouquets and house plants, but its easy-to-navigate website makes it particularly convenient to use.
 The brand categorises its blooms by occasion, so, if you want to surprise a loved one, you'll be able to find an appropriate bouquet in no time.

 If you want to enjoy fresh flowers in your home without paying the large price tag associated with many subscription services, FlowerBe could be the perfect option for you.
-The small business sends out mini posies at £12.95 per monthly delivery and posts them through your letterbox.
-You can choose a three, six or 12-month subscription of ‘natural’ or ‘colourful’ posies.
+The small business sends out mini posies at £18.20 per monthly delivery and posts them through your letterbox.
+You can choose a three, six or 12-month subscription of ‘natural’ or ‘colourful’ posies starting at £54.60.

 In your package, you'll get a bunch of seasonal flowers and herbs, including some rare varieties left out of bouquets from other retailers.
 You’ll also receive an A6, hand-illustrated card with instructions and advice on arranging and caring for your flowers.

 Subscription packages are split into several categories.
-There’s the ‘Classic’ (£45 per delivery) and the ‘Premium’ (£80).
-And the brand has also created special ‘Hydrangea’ and ‘Rose’ subscriptions for anyone with a particular fondness for the two varieties (£50 and £60 respectively).
-You can even upgrade your bouquet to a large version for an extra £25.
+There’s the ‘Classic’ (£40 per delivery) and the ‘Premium’ (£75).
+And the brand has also created a special ‘Rose’ subscription for anyone with a particular fondness for the variety (£55 per delivery).
+You can even upgrade your bouquets to a larger version.

 Choose between weekly, fortnightly or monthly deliveries, and enjoy a complimentary vase with a ‘Classic’, ‘Premium’ or ‘Rose’ subscription order.